INDAPlus20/AssignmentsInstructions/rust-task-2/README.md

 ### Set up your repository

-Your first assignments are turned in by uploading them to your `<your_name>_Assignments` repository under the `INDAPlus20` organisation.
+Your first assignment is turned in by uploading your code to the repository created for that assignment under the `INDAPlus20` organisation.

-The grade to an assigment is left in the form of an issue with "PASS", "COMPLEMENT", or "FAIL" in the title.
-In case of "COMPLEMENT", read the instructions on what to adjust down in the issue description.
+The grade to an assigment is left in the form of an issue with "Pass", "Komplettering", or "Fail" in the title.
+In case of "Komplettering", read the instructions on what to adjust down in the issue description.
 Leave a comment on the issue upon reupload of the assignment.
-"PASS" and "FAIL" are self explanatory.
+"Pass" and "Fail" are self explanatory.

 1) Install [Git](https://git-scm.com/downloads).
+2) Creating a repository called `<your_name>-task-2` under the `INDAPlus20` organization.
-2) Clone your assigments repository.
+3) Clone your assigment repository.
-`git clone git@github.com:INDAPlus20/<your_name>_Assignments.git`
+`git clone git@github.com:INDAPlus20/<your_name>-task-2.git`

 ### Prepare for your assigment

-Your assinments are sorted into seperate directories in your repository.
-Create a directory for this week's assignment named `Week_2`.
-Under this directory you are going to create several Rust crates (term for applications or libraries).
+Your assinments are sorted into seperate repositories under the `INDAPlus20` organization.
+Create a repository for this week's assignment named according to the instructions above.
+In this repository you are going to create several Rust crates (term for applications or libraries).

 #### How to create a Rust application (_binary_) crate

-1) Navigate in your terminal or command prompt to `<your_name>_Assignments/Week_2`.
+1) Navigate in your terminal or command prompt to `<your_name>-task-2`.
 2) Create a new directory with an appropriate name.
 3) Navigate into your newly created root directory.
 4) Initialise your Rust crate.